 The Rockies all time home run leaders list is a who’s who of the best power hitters in franchise history.
 While the top three made their respective marks in this department in the earlier, pre-humidor days at Coors Field, the latter portion of the top five includes a couple of more recent faces of the franchise who are no longer with the organization.
+We’ll also list out the remainder of the top 25.

 After you’re done checking this out, be sure to also take a peek at the Rockies’ single-season home run leaderboard.